USGS-CMG/stglib/doc/rsk.rst

 Option 1: internal waves code
 -----------------------------

 This option is recommended as it does not require MATLAB.
-Generate the waves statistics and incorporate them into an EPIC-compliant netCDF file with .nc extension using ``runrsknc2waves.py``.
+Generate the waves statistics and incorporate them into an CF-compliant netCDF file with .nc extension using ``runrsknc2waves.py``.

 runrsknc2waves.py
 ~~~~~~~~~~~~~~~~~